Magic Method toString in OOP in PHP

 The first magic method we will

-study is called __toString
+study is called __toString.
+It is

 called when attempting to convert a class instance